offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 +--+--+
 ```

-While the symbol instance counts are different, the mapping between symbol instances between the first and last columns are the same, meaning that you can still use it to search for substrings in "banana¶"...
+While the symbol instance counts are different from the original, the mapping of symbol instances between the first and last columns are the same, meaning that you can still use it to search for substrings in "banana¶".
+It's the mapping between the columns that's important.
+The actual symbol instance counts have no purpose other than mapping symbol instances between the two columns.

 ```{svgbob}
 RECONSTRUCTED          ORIGINAL